American Air 737 MAX declared emergency after engine shutdown, lands safely

 American was the first U.S. carrier to resume 737 MAX flights late last year following the FAA's approval of safety updates by Boeing.

+The FAA evaluates all events involving a U.S. airline, he said at the time, adding: "It’s very important to differentiate between these routine events that happen with any aircraft and the acute safety issues that led to the loss of lives and grounding of the MAX.”

+American took delivery from Boeing of the jet involved in Friday's incident on Dec.
+30, according to information on FlightAware.

-(Reporting by David Shepardson and Tracy Rucinski; Editing by Leslie Adler and David Gregorio)
+(Reporting by David Shepardson and Tracy Rucinski; additional reporting by Eric M. Johnson; Editing by Leslie Adler and David Gregorio)